sonic2kk/steamtinkerlaunch/CONTRIBUTING.md

 # Contributing
 We are always looking for new contributors!
-It has a lot of parts and a lot of features, so there's always something to contribute.
+SteamTinkerLaunch has a lot of parts and a lot of features, so there's always something to contribute.

 ## How to Contribute
 SteamTinkerLaunch is basically a huge Bash script.
 If you know any Bash, feel free to jump in and look around the code.
 It might seem a little daunting at first but just play around and you'll get the hang of it.
 I also recommend reading through the `steamtinkerlaunch.log` file.
 The log for the most recent launch can be found in `/dev/shm/steamtinkerlaunch`.
 This can give you a sense for the flow of the script and how all the functions connect together.